5uperpalo/Badi-Challenge/badi_challenge.md

 print('XGBOOST confusion matrix :\n' + str(confusion_matrix(labels_priceCL_test, XGBOOST_predicted)))
 ```

-    /home/big-dama/anaconda3/lib/python3.7/site-packages/sklearn/model_selection/_split.py:657: Warning: The least populated class in y has only 1 members, which is too few.
-The minimum number of members in any class cannot be less than n_splits=10.
-      % (min_groups, self.n_splits)), Warning)
-    /home/big-dama/anaconda3/lib/python3.7/site-packages/sklearn/metrics/classification.py:1437: UndefinedMetricWarning: F-score is ill-defined and being set to 0.0 in labels with no predicted samples.
-      'precision', 'predicted', average, warn_for)

     XGBOOST 10CV f1_weighted scores : [0.21235471 0.22145132 0.21689349 0.18709734 0.20508251 0.19684988
      0.20690774 0.20952655 0.20322095 0.20786011]
     XGBOOST classification report :